openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 logs for fatal, non-retriable errors.

-Confirm the alert is firing by querying the `acm_thanos_compact_halted` metric in the OpenShift console (Observe -> Metrics) or Grafana.
-The result should be 1.
+Confirm the alert is firing by querying the `acm_thanos_compact_halted` metric in the OpenShift console (Observe -> Metrics).
+The result is `1` if that compactor is halted.

 ```console
 acm_thanos_compact_halted{job="observability-thanos-compact"}